Feature #5810: Implement SOLR-based search

 I will index the server again to see the result.

-#6 Updated by Jing Tao over 6 years ago
+#6 Updated by Jing Tao almost 7 years ago

 I did couple queries and found the archived value in the systemmetadata was messed up.
 Please see the bug: